magento/devdocs/src/marketplace/sellers/technical-review-guidelines.md

 The technical review begins as soon as you upload an extension package at [Developer Portal](https://developer.magento.com/) and consists of two mandatory steps to generate the submission id and trigger further extension testing:

-1. [Malware Scan]({{ site.baseurl }}/marketplace/sellers/malware-scan.html) &mdash; ensures that uploaded packages do not contain viruses or malware software.
+1. [Malware Scan]({{ site.baseurl }}/marketplace/sellers/malware-scan.html) &mdash; Ensures that uploaded packages do not contain viruses or malware software.
-1. Extension Package Verification &mdash; checks that the uploaded file is a zip archive which is a [Composer](https://getcomposer.org/) package with Magento extension.
+1. Extension Package Verification &mdash; Checks that the uploaded file is a zip archive which is a [Composer](https://getcomposer.org/) package with Magento extension.

 ### Extension Package Verification